GBHyland/Alfresco-CommunityLive-Class-Guide/README.md

    ### Windows:
      [https://www.youtube.com/watch?v=SQykK40fFds](https://www.youtube.com/watch?v=SQykK40fFds)
 6. Maven installed on your machine.
 (Follow these steps to install - **Note:** Java must be installed first.)
    * Check if you have Maven installed on your machine by entering this command into your Terminal / CMD prompt: ```mvn --version```.
-The output should show the version of Maven you have.
+The output should show the version of Maven you have and if so you are done with this step.
 If not found, follow the steps below to install Maven.
     ### Mac OS
     1. In terminal window enter the following command:
     ```